 Source: Quick Work Pot

 (12) Urban Gardening DIY Self Watering Planter

-Some food containers used for restaurants and delis were used as buckets for this urban garden self watering system.
+Some food containers used for restaurants and delis can be used as buckets for this urban garden self watering system.
 These are great for those with small backyards or balconies.
-Also, woodworking space-saving projects can also be found here.
+Woodworking space-saving projects can also be found here.

 Source: Urban Organic Gardening System

 A more detailed plan for those who have the time and patience for details.
 It’s worth it though for this efficient self-irrigating plastic tote.
 But the biggest plus?
 Two large self watering planters for $16.